 Fear not, start-ups, Pepipost is here at your rescue, but before we start the mission rescue we would like to ask what would you possibly benefit from attending such Summits?

-Turning poetic are we?
-Anyways, what we meant is that we totally get how difficult it is for start-ups for setting their foot in the hyperactive market and especially when other monster organisations have established their supremacy.
+Turning poetic, are we?
+What we meant is that we totally get how difficult it is for start-ups for setting their foot in the hyperactive market and especially when other monster organisations have established their supremacy.

-Well, the conference as giant as Tech in Asia conference means the presence of media, now the presence of media means your very own PR event without breaking the bank and sweat.
-Attention and opportunities would swarm around you like honey bees.
+Well, the conference as giant as Tech in Asia conference means the presence of media, now the presence of media means your very own PR event without breaking your bank and sweat and attention and opportunities would swarm around you like honey bees.

 Imagine our plight, when it was just after a few months of incorporating our company, we decided to attend the Summit.
 We missed the last date.
 We had no game plan.
 No blog to guide us nothing, but as the saying goes “if you can’t find the way, make one.”

 And, that is what we exactly did.
-We made our way.
-We came up with ideas which were out of the box.
-We knew if we waited for opportunities to come to us, it would most likely never come, so instead of waiting we went after opportunities, but in this whole process we didn’t even for a second made gathering funds as our top most priority.
+We knew if we waited for opportunities to come to us, it would most likely never come, so instead of playing the waiting game; we went after opportunities, but in this whole process, we didn’t make funds as our top most priority.
 We went there because we wanted to meet people like us, who were daring enough to try something which was not only risky but also incongruous.
 To dump the secure job which you had in your hand and do something completely independent sure requires guts, if not vision.

 We didn’t wait for people attending the event to approach us.
 We approached them.
 Before the Summit, we had made sure to secure the data of all other entrants and did our homework.
 We interacted with them on every possible medium of social media before the event.
 So as to make people recognise, we do exist.